kitmutua/kitmutua.github.io/_posts/2024-01-16-finding-prime-numbers.md

 That is pretty cool!

-I hoped you enjoyed learning about Primes, and one way to search for them using Python.
+I hope you enjoyed learning about Primes, and one way to search for them using Python.

 ---